arunmr1980/aws-email-service/README.md

 > ./init_setup.sh
 4. Run local tests.
 Note that some tests may need deployed application.
 If using SES in sandbox make sure that test email addresses are verified.
 > python3 -m unittest discover
+5. Update the environment variable ATTACHMENT_S3_BUCKET in email sender lambda to the correct created bucket name.
+You may also want to update that in templaye.yml to avoid repeated updations on deployed lambda.
 5. Run end to end tests.
 Test emails and emails with attachments.
 Verify that template.yaml has correct bucket name for environment variable ATTACHMENT_S3_BUCKET
 > python3 -m tests.e2e.sns_test
 6. Load test with same code as step 8.
 Increase the mail count.
 Make sure that step functions type is 'EXPRESS' not 'STANDARD'.
 Running load test with step function type as 'STANDARD' will escalate billing.